6529-Collections/nftdelegation/CONTRIBUTING.md

-# Contributors
+# Contributing Guide

-Welcome and thank you for considering contributing to the nftdelegation repository.
+Welcome!
+Thank you for considering making a contribution to the nftdelegation repository.
+This guide will help you find the right approach.

-#### Getting Started
+## Getting Started

 When contributing to the nftdelegation repository, please first discuss the change you wish to make via an issue.

-#### Issues
+## Issues

 Issues should be used to report bugs, suggest a fix, propose a new feature, or to discuss potential changes.

-#### Pull Requests
+## Pull Requests

-In general, PRs should:
+In general, each PR should:

 - Address a single concern in the least number of changed lines as possible
-- Add tests for fixed or changed functionality
+- Add or update tests for fixed or changed functionality
-- Address whitespace/style issues
+- Address whitespace/style issues in standalone PRs, not combined with other changes

-For changes that address core functionality or would require breaking changes, it's best to open an issue to discuss your proposal first.
+For changes that address core functionality, or would require breaking changes, it's best to open an issue to discuss your proposal first.

-#### Maintainers
+## Maintainers

-Maintainers actively support the project and have admin access to the repo and provide support reviewing issues and pull requests.
+Maintainers actively support the project, have admin access to the repo, and review issues and pull requests.

 - [skyn3t2030](https://github.com/skyn3t2030)

-#### Contributors
+## Contributors

 - [brookr](https://github.com/brookr)
 - [rookmate](https://github.com/rookmate)